NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01

-The pre-SN of the \spr\ elements in our models has been discussed in the context of an analysis of the \czw+\czw nuclear reaction rate uncertainty by \citet{bennett:12} and \citet{pignatari:13}.
-Another contribution to \spr\ elements in our models comes from the SN explosion.
-The SN shock wave may partially deplete or change the original pre-explosive \spr\ abundances \citep[e.g.,][]{rauscher:02,tur:09}.
-In this case, the resulting explosive stellar yields would still be secondary, since the newly built nuclides are produced from secondary \spr\ seeds.
-However, the relevance of explosion feedback on the pre-explosive \spr\ signature depends on many details of the SN mechanism.
+The pre-SN production of the \spr\ elements in our models has been discussed in the context of an analysis of the \czw+\czw\ nuclear reaction rate uncertainty by \citet{bennett:12} and \citet{pignatari:13}.
+The SN shock wave partially depletes or changes the original pre-explosive \spr\ abundances \citep[e.g.,][]{rauscher:02,tur:09}.
+In this case, the resulting explosive stellar yields of \spr\ elements would still share a similar production efficiency and metallicity dependence with their \spr\ seeds.
+The relevance of the feedback of the explosion on the pre-explosive \spr\ signature depends on many details of the SN mechanism.
 In a $25\msun$ star, the bulk of the pre-explosive \spr\ abundances lies in the convective C-burning shell and in the ashes of the He core material located between the C shell and the He shell \citep[e.g.,][and references therein]{the:07,pignatari:10}.
-For standard CCSN models, with a SN explosion energy in the order of $\sim10^{51}$ erg and a "masscut" located near to the bottom of the convective C shell, most of the $25\msun$ star \spr-rich material is ejected unchanged by the explosion \citep[e.g.,][]{woosley:95,rauscher:02,limongi:00}.
-In the $25\msun$ stellar models discussed here, most or all of the \spr-rich material falls back forming a BH \citep[the star in this case ends as a failed SN, see e.g.,][and references therein]{woosley:02}, according to \citet{fryer:12}.
+For standard CCSN models, with a SN explosion energy in the order of $10^{51}$ erg and a ``mass cut" located below the bottom of the convective C shell, most of the \spr-rich material in a $25\msun$ star would be ejected unchanged by the explosion \citep[e.g.,][]{woosley:95,rauscher:02,limongi:00}.
+In the $25\msun$ stellar models discussed here, most or all of the \spr-rich material falls back forming a BH \citep[the star in this case ends as a failed SN, see e.g.,][and references therein]{woosley:02} according to \citet{fryer:12}.